top of page

 Pune’s Leading AVN Treatment Centre

-Discover specialized treatment options and compassionate care tailored to your needs.
-Our expert team provides holistic support for individuals battling avascular necrosis, guiding you towards healing and improved quality of life.
-Take the first step towards relief.
+Explore specialized treatment options and compassionate care tailored to your needs.
+Our expert team provides holistic support for individuals battling avascular necrosis, guiding you toward healing and improved quality of life through effective AVN disease treatment.
+Take the first step towards relief with our comprehensive AVN treatment plans designed to address your condition.

 What is Avascular Necrosis (AVN) or Osteonecrosis (ON)?

-Avascular Necrosis (AVN) or Osteonecrosis (ON) refers to the cellular death of bone tissue due to compromised blood supply, leading to bone deterioration.
-It predominantly affects load-bearing joints such as the hip, knee, shoulder, and ankle.
-The condition can arise from various etiologies, including traumatic injury, prolonged corticosteroid use, excessive alcohol consumption, or underlying medical conditions like sickle cell disease or lupus.
-Early diagnosis and treatment for AVN are crucial to prevent further damage and preserve joint function.
+Avascular Necrosis (AVN), also known as Osteonecrosis (ON), is the death of bone tissue due to a lack of blood supply, resulting in the deterioration of the bone.
+This condition primarily affects weight-bearing joints, including the hip, knee, shoulder, and ankle.
+AVN can develop from various causes, such as traumatic injuries, long-term corticosteroid use, excessive alcohol intake, or underlying medical conditions like sickle cell disease or lupus.
+Early diagnosis and treatment are essential for AVN to prevent further damage and maintain joint function.

 Symptoms of Avascular Necrosis (AVN) or Osteonecrosis (ON)